rbouckaert/starbeast3/workshop/README.md

 **Step 2.4.** Load the two downloaded datasets into BEAUti (genetic and fossils).
 Specify 'nucleotide' as the data type.
 You should see 4 partitions appear - ADORA3, RAG2, SIM1, and fossils.
 There will be 33 taxa - 30 are extant and 3 are fossils.

 Next, we will group individuals together into species.
 Some of the taxa were initially assigned into the wrong species in previous studies.
-For example two primates were assigned as *Galagoides demidoff*, however phylogenetic analyses suggested they were in fact different species (Pozzi et al. 2014, Douglas et al. 2022b).
-The individuals have therefore been relabelled for the purposes of this tutorial.
+For example two primates were assigned as *Galagoides demidoff*, however phylogenetic analyses suggested they were in fact different species (Douglas et al. 2022b).
+Some taxa have therefore been relabelled for the purpose of this tutorial.

 **Step 2.5.** Open the Taxon Sets tab.
 Press `Guess => Split on character => _ => and take groups 1-2 => OK`.
 Now you should see our 33 taxa have been grouped into 28 species.